+'''

-Defines the user base directory, which is used to compute the path of the user site-packages directory and Distutils installation paths (in Installing Python Modules) for python setup.py install --user.
-New in version 2.6.
+Defines the user base directory, which is used to compute the path of the user site-packages directory and Distutils installation paths for python setup.py install --user.

+'''

 PEP 370 - Per user site-packages directory

 PYTHONEXECUTABLE

 If this environment variable is set, sys.argv[0] will be set to its value instead of the value got through the C runtime.
 Only works on Mac OS X.